Cataract Frequently Asked Questions

 Will I need to wear glasses after my cataract surgery?

 During traditional cataract surgery a single focus lens is implanted.
 Often this gives patients good distance vision but still requires them to wear reading glasses for near vision.
-However, at Helm Vision Group, patients have the option to use the ReSTOR® lens implant which allows good distance and reading vision.
+However, at Helm Vision Group, patients have the option to use the PanOptix® trifocal lens implant which provides full-range vision with less reliance on glasses.

 What are possible side effects of cataract surgery?